letsencrypt/borp/README.md

 `test_all.sh` script for examples of all 3 databases.
 This is the script I run locally to test the library.

+## SQL Generation Review

+Changes that affect generated SQL, identifier quoting, mapper metadata, dialect behavior, or cached query plans should also consider [`docs/sql-generation-review.md`](docs/sql-generation-review.md).
+It records the main SQL synthesis invariants reviewers should keep in mind.

 ## Contributors